 Pattonville values the emotional and mental well-being of every student, staff and community member.
 To support the entire school family, Pattonville’s counselors, social workers and social-emotional specialists created a website dedicated to mental and physical health and wellness.
 The Pattonville Wellness Center website serves as a resource of virtual toolkits, community supports and strategies to help with stress management, relaxation, mindfulness, exercise and more.
 The site also includes online and downloadable resources as well as school counseling contacts.
 Visit the website at bit.ly/PattonvilleWellness.

 Students and staff must not come to school if they are sick, quarantining or waiting for COVID-19 test results.
 Do not come to school if you have a current respiratory illness and/or symptoms of COVD-19 or a known exposure to a positive COVID-19 case within the past 14 days.
 If any of these apply, please notify your child’s building administrator or, for staff, your principal or supervisor.

-*This list does not include all possible symptoms.
+All students and staff must screen themselves daily to determine if they have symptoms of COVID-19.
+A graphic describing COVID-19 symptoms is shown below.
+This list does not include all possible symptoms.
 The CDC continues to update this list as it learns more about COVID-19.
 Find out more at www.cdc.gov/coronavirus/2019-nCoV.